 First, we’ll go over how to report with the Web Filter.
 Reporting has been completely overhauled with a brand new interface.
 You will still find familiar actions, but in new locations.
 Remember the old reporting view ?

 No more!
 The following is the basic report view, in this case, the Blocked Content report under Lightspeed Custom Reports (which is basically an Activity Logs report with the “Blocked” Action selected.
 The Reports navigation panel, which lets you select different reports as well as create reports is located on the left-hand side and is highlighted in blue.
 The Time, Date, and Save options are highlighted in red, and the data options and report filtering options are highlighted in green.
 We will go over each option individually in the following section.

-Selecting the time and data
+Selecting the Time and Date

-To change the reporting period, open the dropdown menu beside the report title to select a standard date range, or select Custom range to specify start and end dates for the report.
+To change the reporting period, open the dropdown menu beside the report title.
+To select a standard date range, or select Custom range to specify start and end dates for the report.